 Programs

-SAALT currently works with Dr. Khalid Anis Ansari to engage in principled learning directly with scholars from South Asia. - Voices from the Community
+From 2021–2022, SAALT worked with Dr. Khalid Anis Ansari, an international Pasmanda Muslim scholar to begin engaging SAALT board and staff in principled learning on caste. - Voices from the Community

 Community members write for SAALT’s Medium series, Voices from the Community, where SAALT features posts from community members on key issues and their intersections. - Campus Sessions